 Reyving Lunacat and This Cats a Playboy were in the Open Futurity Final.
 This Cats a Playboy won the Gelding Futurity and Catfight and This Cats Rumba finalled in the Limited Futurity.
 Equally impressive is the number of Colonel’s Destiny progeny that joined the Open NCHA finalists, with her daughter, Drive N Me Crazy, and her granddaughter, This Cat’s Lethal, both finalling.

 Guy and Nikki credit the ability and genetics that This Cats Destiny is passing on from his dam, Colonels Destiny.
-Nikki quotes, “She is a cow crazy superstar and has gone on to produce a heap of good ones”.
+Nikki remarks, “She is a cow crazy superstar and has gone on to produce a heap of good ones”.

 What the future holds is exciting and the Morgans’ are thrilled to be riding horses by him, horses of exceptional quality with genetics that they are happy to see that the Australian cutting industry is recognising and using.